mapbox/streambot/readme.md

 #### Runtime environment

 Streambot provides a wrapper for your Lambda function
 - base64 decodes the `data` associated with each kinesis record
 - provides information to your function about your CloudFormation stack's parameters, resources, and outputs via `process.env`
-- provides `streambot.log`, a [fastlog](https://github.com/willwhite/fastlog) object that is capable of uploading your logs to an S# bucket/prefix of your choosing
+- provides `streambot.log`, a [fastlog](https://github.com/willwhite/fastlog) object that is capable of uploading your logs to an S3 bucket/prefix of your choosing
 - sends metrics to CloudWatch indicating success or failure from your function, as well as an alarm that will trigger when errors occur

 #### Deployment scripts